 Additionally, by asking your employees what they want, you can avoid wasting your resources on giving employees perks that they do not need.
 The easiest way to find out which perks and benefits your employees want is to send out a perk-specific survey.
 Suggest a few perks and benefits you would like to introduce and ask your employees for their thoughts.
 Finally, use their feedback to refine your perks and benefits program.

-This may sound like a lot of work, but if you put in the effort, you'll be more successful at recruiting the right people for your company and keeping your best employees.
+This may sound like a lot of work, but with the help of a Canadian HR software like Knit, you'll be more successful at recruiting the right people for your company and keeping your best employees.
 Introducing a few work-life balance related perks and benefits doesn’t cost a fortune, but it can greatly improve your company’s ability to attract and retain top talent.

 Written by Anja Zojčeska, HR Manager and Content Marketing Specialist at the recruitment software company TalentLyft.
 Anja is passionate about researching all the latest recruitment and retention trends, and is happy for the opportunity to test them out at TalentLyft.